code-craka/creavibe-pro/docs/company-pages-deployment-guide.md

 1. Go to your project in the Vercel dashboard
 2. Navigate to "Settings" > "Domains"
-3. Add your domain (e.g., creavibe.pro)
+3. Add your domain (e.g., CreaVibe)
 4. Follow the instructions to configure your DNS settings

 ### 5. Test Your Deployment